-OVC will consider applications under which two or more entities (project partners) would carry out the federal award; however, only one entity may be the applicant for the solicitation.
+OVC will consider applications under which two or more entities (project partners) would carry out the federal award; however, only one entity must be the applicant for the solicitation.
 Any others must be proposed as subrecipients (subgrantees).
+Proposed nontraditional partners may also be named in the application as contractors and consultants.
 See the Application Resource Guide for additional information on subawards.